paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 (3) otherwise meets the requirements of such Act [[42 U.S.C.
 1973dd](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1973dd&num=0&edition=prelim) et seq.].

-**(b)** The provisions of subsection (a) of this section shall apply only to an individual who becomes a member of the Service on or after November 22, 1983, and shall not apply to an individual who registers to vote in a State in which he is entitled to vote under section 3 of Overseas Citizens Voting Rights Act [[42 U.S.C.
+**(b)** The provisions of subsection (a) shall apply only to an individual who becomes a member of the Service on or after November 22, 1983, and shall not apply to an individual who registers to vote in a State in which he is entitled to vote under section 3 of Overseas Citizens Voting Rights Act [[42 U.S.C.
 1973dd–1](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1973dd–1&num=0&edition=prelim)].

 ### Statutory Notes

 #### References in Text
 The Overseas Citizens Voting Rights Act, referred to in text, probably means the Overseas Citizens Voting Rights Act of 1975, Pub.
 L. 94–203, Jan.
 2, 1976, 89 Stat.
-1142, as amended, which was classified generally to subchapter I–E (§ 1973dd et seq.) of chapter 20 of Title 42, The Public Health and Welfare, and which was repealed by Pub.
+1142, which was classified generally to subchapter I–E (§ 1973dd et seq.) of chapter 20 of Title 42, The Public Health and Welfare, and which was repealed by Pub.
 L. 99–410, title II, § 203, Aug.
 28, 1986, 100 Stat.
-930. See section 1973ff et seq. of Title 42.
+930.

 <a id="section-4101"></a>